SmithaKedila/KG-TRACES/README.md

 #### 📚 Datasets: The Fuel for KG-TRACES
 We've meticulously prepared augmented SFT datasets for WebQSP and CWQ, packed with reasoning paths and augmented reasoning process with source attributions.
-Find them on Hugging Face:
+Store this in KG-TRACES/data/processed/<webqsp \or cwq> Find them on Hugging Face:

 - [KG-TRACES-WebQSP](https://huggingface.co/datasets/Edaizi/KG-TRACES-WebQSP)
 - [KG-TRACES-CWQ](https://huggingface.co/datasets/Edaizi/KG-TRACES-CWQ)